dapr/docs/daprdocs/content/en/developing-applications/building-blocks/observability/tracing-overview.md

  2. You generate the trace context and Dapr propagates the trace context to a service.

 ### Propogating sequential service calls
-Dapr takes care of creating the trace headers, however you need to propogating them between services when there are more than two.
-Let's go through the scenarios with examples;
+Dapr takes care of creating the trace headers.
+However, when there are more than two services, you're responsible for propagating the trace headers between them.
+Let's go through the scenarios with examples:

 1. Single service invocation call (`service A -> service B` )